Ranxware/RanxwareV4/do-not-readme.md

 > insert ranxware image here idk
 >
-> (image todo: add game thumbnails, either upcoming or unrelated, and add ranxware text in front; simple.)
+> (image todo: add game thumbnails, either upcoming or unrelated, with blur effect; add **Ranxware V4** text in front; v4 text will be glass; simple.)

 ## Overview
+**Ranxware V4** is a simple, yet complex and powerful scripting tool that is targetted for exploiters.

 Completely rewritten and rebuilt from the ground up, **Ranxware** can give you many advantages against others in numerous Roblox games, while maintaining to be undetected and constantly updated.

 With many features and tools across a variety of games, Ranxware is designed to fit appropriately for both **blatant** & **closet** cheaters.

-Ranxware also includes smooth displays for additional actions and indications, along with its UI interface from [**Rayfield**](https://docs.sirius.menu/rayfield).
+Ranxware also includes smooth displays for additional actions and indications, along with the UI interface from [**Rayfield**](https://docs.sirius.menu/rayfield).

 > [!important]
 > Ranxware's script files are **obfuscated** to prevent further detections & patches towards the exploit.
 >
-> It is probably not recommended if you're using a low-end script executor.
+> It is somewhat not recommended if you're using a low-end script executor.

 <hr>

 ## Features

 ### Blatant Cheating
-Specifically for cheaters who prefer being blatant, Ranxware has exclusive features that are quicker, automatic, and much more performant.
+Specifically for cheaters who prefer using blatant cheats, Ranxware has exclusive features that are more automated, expeditious, and much more performant.
 Some features of which can include:
 * Ragebot Features (e.g. Killaura)
 * Advanced _(and Undetected)_ Spoofers